Benson-Genomics-Lab/VNTRseek/INSTALL.md

 # Installation

-To build and install to the default directory, download the `VNTRseek-N.NN.tar.gz` file fromm the latest release and run the following commands:
+To build and install to the default directory, download the `VNTRseek-N.NN.tar.gz` file from the latest release and run the following commands:

 ```sh
 tar xzvf VNTRseek-N.NN.tar.gz